helenebm98/EAM-AX7-TEST1703/01_Overview.md

-# Enterprise Asset Management and Asset Service Management Training Material for Microsoft Dynamics® 365 for Finance and Operations
+# Enterprise Asset Management / Asset Service Management Training Material for Microsoft Dynamics® 365 for Finance and Operations, Enterprise Edition

----

 Published by: Dynaway A/S